siemens/cmp-test-suite/readme.md

 Other useful commands
 - `make test` - run all the tests
 - `make doc` - generate HTML documentation for test suites and available keywords, store in `doc/`.
+- `make unittest` - run unit tests that verify the functionality of the library itself.

 # Design considerations